SSC CGL Exam Analysis 2025: Essential Strategies for Success

 2. General Awareness

-This component’s questions are designed to gauge a candidate’s overall understanding of his surroundings and how it relates to society.
-Questions on India and its neighbors will also be covered in the test, particularly those related to:
+This component’s questions gauge a candidate’s overall understanding of his surroundings and how it relate to society.
+Questions on India and its neighbours will also be covered in the test, particularly those related to:

 • Sports